Mbouvier95/Hello-Commentary/README.md

-# The Famous, the Political, and the Local
+# Politics, Celebrity, and Local News